sufyaniitk/notes-on-proofwriting/N5_Even_Squares_II.md

 A correct, more sound statement would be **Q. Given an integer $n$, show that if $n$ is even, then $n^2$ is even**

 Both $p$ and $q$ are *laid out for you*. $p$ here is `an integer n is even` and $q$ is `n^2 is even`. **This will not always be the case**.
 Branches of mathematics, such as the arithmetic of integers, are too ubiquitous for detail to be necessary.
 Similarly, you may find ill-stated problems in the middle chapters of some textbooks.
-But, it is expected of you to extract the $p$s and the $q$s correctly when that happens, because by that time, the author expects you to have developed familiarity with the subject.
+But, it is expected of you to extract the $p$ and the $q$ correctly when that happens, because by that time, the author expects you to have developed familiarity with the subject.
 Discussion for later.

 ---